kolloch/zack/docs/src/content/docs/10_internal/files.md

 3. Allow "manual" merging.
 One could supply an explicit option to symlink back an output in the source tree.
 One could explicitly chose the config here, defaulting to target/exec/host.

-   In that case, the same symlink would exist in the sandbox so that relative paths work.
+   In that case, the same symlink would exist in the sandbox so that relative paths work and IDE works.